 Step 1: Consciously check if there truly is a problem – and not something your mind is trying to believe in order to avoid going out of its comfort zone or just trying to protect the ego from failure.

-Step 2: If there is a real problem, check if it stems from yourself – problems that originate from yourself are controllable and can be fixed.
+Step 2: If there is a real problem, check if it stems from you – problems that originate from yourself are controllable and can be fixed.
 Remember, where there is a will, there is a way.

-Step 3: If the problem is external – can you fix it?
+Step 3: If the problem is external, can you fix it?
 The answer here is almost always yes.
 Necessity is the mother of innovation.
 99.99% of all obstacles can be fixed either by you putting in the effort to fix it or by hiring someone else to do it.